 • Add in your blended oats, remaining whole oats and chocolate chips and fold until combined.

-• Spoon six equal portions onto your baking tray and lightly flatten with a fork.
+• Spoon twelve equal portions onto your prepared baking sheet and lightly flatten with your fingers, a fork, or a spatula.

-• Bake for 10 minutes until the edges are golden.
+• Bake your cookies for 10 minutes until the edges are golden.

 Video